Centerpoint-Gaming/timenite/README.md

 - [Jekyll](https://jekyllrb.com) - Powered by Ruby, Jekyll is a static site generator that makes blogging and re-using repeated codes more convenient.
 - [jQuery](https://jquery.com) - JS Library used to make the countdown.
 - [Bulma](https://bulma.io) - A CSS Framework that makes it easy with columns, spacing and everything in the front-end without touching CSS.
+- [Bulma](https://bulma.io) - A CSS Framework that makes it easy with columns, spacing and everything in the front-end without touching CSS.
+- [Fortnite-API](https://fortnite-api.com/) - API for accessing Fortnite's Daily Item shop which is used with constructing images in the backend of Timenite Daily.
+- [FN-API](https://fn-api.com/) - API for accessing Fortnite's calender endpoint used with countdowns on the site.

 <br /><br />